brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 ### Convolution

-In this implementation, we rely on Jorge Jimenez's pyramid convolution scheme instead of seperated Gaussian blurs like Pete Warden's GPU implementation.
+In this implementation, we rely on Jorge Jimenez's pyramid convolution instead of seperated Gaussian blurs like Pete Warden's GPU implementation.
+This solution is superior to conventional Gaussian blur for multiple reasons:

++ Cache friendly due to small kernels and box sampling
++ Elimates temporal issues and prevents jumping on high-frequency areas
++ Takes advantage of multiple texels per fetch
+  + 4 texels a fetch in downsampling
+  + 9 texels a fetch in upsampling
++ Saves bandwidth because it does not a proxy texture of the same resolution
++ Easily to achieve wide-radii blur at expence of 2 draw-calls per level

 We save the prefiltered current frame to `Buffer0`

 Pass | Shader | Input | Output
 :--: | :----: | :---: | :----: